Password security practices have failed to keep pace

 Based on a password reuse study of several hundred thousand leaked passwords from eleven web sites and user surveys; the findings showed: 43- 51% of users reuse the same password across multiple sites.

-Facebook CSO, Alex Stamos, has described password reuse as one of the biggest online dangers: “The biggest security risk to individuals is the reuse of passwords, if we look at the statistics of the people who have actually been harmed online.
+Facebook CSO, Alex Stamos, has described password reuse as one of the biggest online dangers.
+In 2016, in a talk at TechCity, Stamos said, “The biggest security risk to individuals is the reuse of passwords, if we look at the statistics of the people who have actually been harmed online.
 Even when you look at the advanced attacks that get a lot of thought in the security industry, these usually start with phishing or reused passwords.”

 Password reuse has led to a rapid rise in attackers where compromised credentials are used in bulk.
 This type of attack is called credential stuffing.